 Firms that do not hold an amount of CET1 equal to or greater than their applicable leverage ratio buffers above their minimum leverage ratio requirements will not face automatic restrictions on their distributions; however, where a firm does not hold an amount of CET1 capital that is equal to or greater than its countercyclical leverage ratio buffer ("CCLB") (currently calibrated at 35 per cent. of the countercyclical capital buffer rate) or its additional leverage ratio buffer ("ALRB") (currently calibrated at 35 per cent. of the G-SIB CET1 Capital buffer rate) as applicable, it must notify the PRA immediately and prepare a capital plan and submit it to the PRA.
-This may, but would not automatically, provide for or result in restrictions on discretionary payments being made by the Group.
+This may, but would not automatically, provide for or result in restrictions on discretionary payments being made by the

+Group.
 A failure to satisfy any PRA buffer could also result in the Group being required to prepare a capital restoration plan.
 This may, but would not automatically, provide for or result in restrictions on discretionary payments being made by the Group.

 On 15 December 2020, the PRA published a Dear CEO letter explaining that the Financial Policy Committee ("FPC") and Prudential Regulation Committee also intend to conduct a review of the UK leverage ratio framework.
-The FPC and PRA published a consultation paper in June 2021, inviting feedback on their proposals, among others, to extend the scope of the UK leverage ratio framework to other types of firms (including, for example, investment firms), to apply a UK leverage ratio framework on a consolidated basis for UK consolidation groups or on a sub-consolidated basis at the PRA's discretion, to amend the leverage exposure measure to reflect updated international standards and to make consequential amendments to the leverage ratio model requirements and other reporting and disclosure requirements.
-The proposed UK framework is stronger, compared to international standards, in that (i) the requirement and supervisory expectation are to be met with at least 75% CET1 instead of 100% Tier 1 capital, with any AT1 instruments to have a minimum 7% trigger in order to count towards the minimum leverage ratio requirement; and (ii) additional leverage buffers apply, mirroring the risk-weighted asset CCyB and O-SII buffer.
-The consultation closes on 24 August 2021 and any resulting changes are expected to take effect on 1 January 2022.
-Such regulatory changes, and any others set out in the finalised policy, may have an adverse impact on the Group or the Issuer's, regulatory requirements.
+Following a consultation paper in June 2021, the FPC and PRA in October 2021 published a policy statement setting out changes to the UK leverage ratio framework, including, among others, (i) extending the scope of the UK leverage ratio framework to other types of firms (including, for example, investment firms), (ii) applying the leverage ratio requirement on an individual basis to any firm that is not a CRR consolidation entity or a ring-fenced body that is the ultimate parent within a ring-fenced sub-group, (iii) making sub-consolidation available as an alternative to individual application where a firm has subsidiaries that can be consolidated, (iv) updates to the leverage exposure measure to reflect updated international standards, (v) amending the leverage ratio model requirements, and (vi) updating other leverage reporting and disclosure requirements.
+Certain of the changes (including those summarised in items (iv), (v) and (vi)) were implemented in January 2022, with the changes summarised in items (i), (ii) and (iii) to be implemented in January 2023).
+The resulting UK leverage ratio framework is stronger, compared to international standards, in that (i) the requirement and supervisory expectation are to be met with at least 75 per cent.
+CET1 instead of 100 per cent.
+Tier 1 capital, with any AT1 instruments to have a minimum 7 per cent. conversion trigger in order to count towards the minimum leverage ratio requirement and (ii) additional leverage buffers apply, mirroring the RWA CCyB and O-SII buffer.